tcaer/parsec/README.md

 ## Building

+A single command to `make` is all that is needed to full compile Parsec.

 Parsec relies on [Font Stash](https://github.com/memononen/fontstash) for caching glyphs in a texture atlas and [Clay](https://github.com/nicbarker/clay) for laying out UI elements.

-The `Makefile` is already configured to download and extract the necessary files from Font Stah and Clay.
+The `Makefile` is already configured to extract the necessary files from both repos.